-Mr Regan Kilpin, Welfare Mentor and Mrs Sue Hayward, Headteacher are the DSL and DDSL respectively.
+Mrs Sue Hayward, Headteacher is the DSL and Ms Victoria Hall is the DDSL.
 The DSL takes lead responsibility for child protection and wider safeguarding.

-During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL and DDSL will be available during school hours for staff to discuss any safeguarding concerns.

-Email: head@sirjohnlillie.lbhf.sch.uk regan@sirjohnlillie.lbhf.sch.uk
+Email: head@sirjohnlillie.lbhf.sch.uk Victoria@sirjohnlillie.lbhf.sch.uk

-When the DSL is absent, the Deputy Head- Ms Victoria Hall or the Assistant Head - Ms Angela Alder are available.
+When the DSL is absent, the Deputy Head/DDSL- Ms Victoria Hall or the Assistant Head - Ms Angela Alder are available.